 Supplementary Material/Resources for “Pitching Research”

-- Dedicated web portal: PitchMyResearch.com
+- Dedicated web portal for pitch creation: PitchMyResearch.com

 - DOWNLOAD a WORD version of the pitch template.